ricardojoserf/MemorySnitcher/README.md

 ![or2](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/overread_2.png)

-Let's add it to the Task Management code, which calls this function using the secret code 33.
+Let's add it to the Task Management code, which invokes this function when the secret code 33 is selected.
 Compile *taskmanager_stack_overread.c* and run it:

 ```
 cl /Fe:taskmanager_stack_overread.exe taskmanager_stack_overread.cpp /Od /Zi /RTC1